hardinb/lab-11/lab-11.md

 ### Exercise 3

-We want to make an inference about what happens in the population, but we only have a sample from the population, so this is a good situation to use an inferential test.
+In this case, we want to make an inference about what the true mean in the population is.
+Since we only have access to a sample from the population we are interested in, this is a case where we need to use an inferential test.

 ### Exercise 4